dibakash/IITM-DBMS/README.md

 ![1732045676477](image/README/1732045676477.png)

 For both tables, we can say that there are no part-key dependencies.In other words, it’s always the case that every attribute depends on the whole primary key,not just part of it.
-And so our tables are in Second Normal Form.
+And so our tables are in Second Normal Form and there is no **partial dependency**.

 Now let’s move on to Third Normal Form.